Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 - Configuring service clients (`RequestOptions`).
 - Accessing HTTP response details (`OutputMessage`, `OutputMessage<T>`).
-- Exceptions for reporting errors from service requests in a consistent fashion (`ClientRequestException`).
+- Exceptions for reporting errors from service requests in a consistent fashion (`ClientResultException`).
 - Providing APIs to read and write models in different formats.

 ## Examples